Whiz Kids (baseball): Records and legacy

 Konstanty became the second Phillie to win the Most Valuable Player Award, after Chuck Klein (1932); his 22 saves and 16 wins by a reliever were both National League records at the time.
 Ennis led the team in batting average, home runs, and runs batted in, while Roberts' 20 wins in 1950 were the beginning of six consecutive seasons with 20 or more wins for the pitcher.

 As the catcher, Seminick provided veteran leadership for the team and helped guide the young pitching staff.
 Roberts said of Seminick, "If you had to pick a guy in the clubhouse who was our leader that year, it would be Andy.
 He always played hard, and that was his best year by far."
 Six players have since been elected members of the Philadelphia Baseball Wall of Fame: outfielder Ashburn; pitchers Roberts, Konstanty, Simmons; and infielders Hamner and Jones.
 National Baseball Hall of Fame and Museum inductees from the Whiz Kids include Roberts, who entered the Hall in 1976, and Ashburn, elected in 1995.

+The 1950 team would be remembered and honored multiple times in subsequent years.
+The team was honored with a parade through Center City, Philadelphia on June 5, 1963 and luncheon at the Warwick Hotel with Philadelphia Mayor James Tate, MLB Commission Ford Frick, and National League President Warren Giles attending.
+That evening the 1950 players faced the 1963 Phillies in an exhibition at Connie Mack Stadium prior to the game against the St. Louis Cardinals.
+The Phillies recognized the team on August 16, 1975 for its 25th anniversary, presented the players with World Series rings, and staged an old-timers game prior to the team's matchup with the San Diego Padres.
+The organization celebrated the 50th anniversary of the team on August 8, 2000 prior to the Phillies game against the Baltimore Orioles.

 The "Whiz Kids" name endured for the Phillies franchise into the 1980s, when the 1983 Philadelphia Phillies, a team of veteran players who faced the Baltimore Orioles in the 1983 World Series, were coined the "Wheeze Kids".